Lise Klaveness: Club career

 Her clubs include IL Sandviken, Bjørnar (now Arna-Bjørnar) (2000), FK Athene Moss (2001), Asker (2002–2005, 2008) and, in 2006/07, Umeå IK where she was vice-captain for the 2007 season.
-At the end of her time in Umeå she went on holiday to West Africa where she contracted serious food poisoning with a body temperature of 42 degrees C. In her own words, "I met the man with the scythe" (i.e. the Grim Reaper).
+At the end of her time in Umeå she went on holiday to West Africa where she contracted serious food poisoning with a body temperature of 42 °C. In her own words, "I met the man with the scythe" (i.e. the Grim Reaper).

 In 2008, she returned to Norway and played again for Asker, and was also the club's physical trainer as well as qualifying as a lawyer and beginning full-time work for a law firm in Oslo.

 At the end of 2008 when Asker became bankrupt most first-team players including Klaveness transferred to Stabæk IF, the nearby top sports club, to set up Stabæk Fotball Kvinner (SFK).
 Stabæk therefore became the first Norwegian club to have men's and women's teams playing in the two elite divisions, the Tippeligaen and the Toppserien.
 Despite retiring from international football in 2011 Klaveness was contracted to continue playing for SFK in 2012.
 But she announced her retirement from all football in March 2012 after her enthusiasm waned.